-This is the statement of accounts with all audit activities completed.
+This is the unaudited statement of accounts.
 The Corporate Governance Committee of Huntingdonshire District Council at its meeting on 27 September 2023 delegated authority to me as Chair of the Panel to approve the statement of accounts.

 Councillor Nic Wells 27 September 2023